gstupp/cdx/README.md

-The `cdext` utility and wrapping shell script `cdx` help in the navigation of very large directory trees.
-The intent is to allow navigation with the miminal amount of input from the user.
+The `cdext` utility and `cdx` shell function help in the navigation of very large directory trees.
+The intent is to allow navigation with miminal amount of input from the user.

 # Examples
 Consider the following directory tree